YvesCoding/vuescroll/README.md

   <a href="https://www.npmjs.com/package/vuescroll"><img src="https://img.shields.io/npm/v/vuescroll.svg" alt="Version"></a><a href="https://circleci.com/gh/wangyi7099/vuescroll/tree/dev"><img src="https://img.shields.io/circleci/project/wangyi7099/vuescroll/dev.svg" alt="Build Status"></a><a href="https://www.npmjs.com/package/vuescroll"><img src="https://img.shields.io/npm/l/vuescroll.svg" alt="License"></a>
 <a href="https://www.npmjs.com/package/vuescroll"><img src="https://img.shields.io/npm/dm/vuescroll.svg" alt="Download"></a>

-## Features
-* Has the basic behavior of the native scrollbar.
-* Be able to customize styles of scrollbar(includes color, size, position, opacity, keep showing or not and so on).
-* Switch among modes in runtime.
-* Be able to smooth-scroll by setting the scroll animations, see [easing](https://wangyi7099.github.io/vuescrolljs/guide/Configuration.html#explanation-2).
-* Support pull-refresh and push-load.
-* Support paging(Slide a pull page each time).
-* Support snapping(Slide a user-defined distance each time).
-* Be able to detect the size change of the content.

-## Demo
-There are two ways to view demo:
-1. Open the `demo` folder in the root of repo and go to view.
-2. Go to - [Offical Website](https://wangyi7099.github.io/vuescrolljs/guide/) to view.

 ## Get Started
 ### Install
 ### Install by npm or yarn